 With countless shoe companies all producing a huge pile of different trail specific options, choosing the perfect pair for you can be quite a challenge.
 We're here to help!
 We researched hundreds of pairs, selecting 13 of the best for inclusion in this comparative review.
 We tested each model on runs in deserts and slot canyons of Death Valley, CA, and Zion National Park, UT, as well as in our home San Juan Mountains of Colorado.
 We ran ranch roads in Minnesota, hard packed volcanic trails in the Cascades of Oregon, and Slickrock in Moab.
 We also tested in mud, snow, while crossing swollen creeks, on grassy tundra, and on more than one summit adventure.
 Whether you want something for short runs or long, enjoy maximum cushioning or minimalist sensitivity, we have the perfect fit for you.

-The Best Men's Trail Running Shoes of 2017
+The Best Trail Running Shoes for Men of 2018

 Analysis and Award Winners

-Read full review: Nike Air Zoom Terra Kiger 4
+Read review: Nike Air Zoom Terra Kiger 4

 Best Bang for the Buck